-Profit contribution from Power Assets was HK\$1,032 million, an increase of 14% as compared to the same period last year.
-The operational performance of the overseas businesses continued to be good.
-Profit contribution from HK Electric was stable during the period under review, as prescribed by the Scheme of Control.
+Profit contribution from Power Assets was HK\$1,066 million, an increase of 3% as compared to the same period last year.
+In local currencies, the profit reported by Power Assets was a 7% increase.
+The operational performances of our Hong Kong and overseas businesses were solid.